flanksource/docs/docs/config-db/tutorials/getting-started-configdb.md

 In this guide, you’ve learnt what `config-db` is and how it can be useful to you.
 Additionally, you’ve seen how it can be used to scrape configuration from a Git repository.

-We’ve also illustrated the usage of the HTTP API that is built into `config-db` to interrogate configuration items and their patches easily.
+It has also illustrated, the usage of the HTTP API that is built into `config-db` to interrogate configuration items and their patches easily.

-In our next guide - we illustrate how to install `config-db` via Helm into your Kubernetes cluster, as well as how to set it up for other types of configuration.
+In the next guide - you'll see how to install `config-db` via Helm into your Kubernetes cluster, as well as how to set it up for other types of configuration.